RamitSharma991/SwiftUI/README.md

  - Building a list with @FetchRequest
  - Sorting fetch requests with NSSortDescriptor
  - Deleting from a Core Data fetch request
+ - Using an alert to pop a NavigationLink programmatically